General Leave for B.C. Government employees

 Please see Purchase of Service to learn about purchasing a leave of absence.

-Pension contributions cannot be made during a leave without pay, but after returning to work, you can purchase pensionable service for the time you were away.
+Pension contributions cannot be made during a leave without pay.
+However, after returning to work, you can purchase pensionable service for the time you were away.

 General Leave With Pay